 Looking for resin and flower project inspiration?

-Then you will want to get a copy of Resin Jewelry Making.
-I wrote it with the beginning resin jewelry maker in mind.
+Then you will want to get a copy of Resin Fundamentals.
+I wrote the ebook with the beginning resin maker in mind.
 You’ll go from confused to confident when creating with resin — in only an afternoon.
-Buy the ebook now, and you can have a copy to download and read in minutes!
+Buy the PDF book now, and you can have a copy to download and read in minutes.